-Another way to address on-site issues quickly, without carrying the costs of multiple 24/7 operators, is remote access.
-Remote access allows your operators to address problems instantly—without requiring them to be physically present.
+Another way to address on-site issues quickly, without carrying the costs of multiple 24/7 operators, is with ICS remote access.
+Industrial remote access allows your operators to address problems instantly—without requiring them to be physically present.
 By leveraging remote employees to consolidate your workforce, organizations can reduce the number of operators needed on-site 24/7.
 This, of course, leads to a reduced spend on employee labor costs and lower operations and maintenance expenses.

 The goal is not to eliminate 24/7 monitoring or presence entirely.
 Having a handful of operators on-site at all times may be a necessity for your organization.
 However, with remote access, a group of 2-3 people can more effectively tackle the work of 7-10 people.
 In this case, you are simply getting more out of fewer full-time employees, and improving their quality of life.

-Representative Example: Remote access reduced needed full-time employee burn by 33% and allowed 50% of operating workforce to alternate shifts on-site and work from home.
+Representative Example: Industrial remote access reduced needed full-time employee burn by 33% and allowed 50% of operating workforce to alternate shifts on-site and work from home.

 How to Assess Your Operations and Maintenance Costs

-An O&M efficiency ratio can help inform how much your operations and maintenance costs deduct from your operating revenue as a whole, and where your organization spends most of their operating revenue.
-The larger your O&M efficiency ratio, the more inefficient your utility, and the more strongly you might want to consider implementing a remote access tool to help cut down on costs.
+An O&M efficiency ratio can help inform how much your operations and maintenance costs deduct from your operating revenue as a whole, and where your organization spends most of its operating revenue.
+The larger your O&M efficiency ratio, the more inefficient your utility, and the more strongly you might want to consider implementing an industrial remote access tool to help cut down on costs.
 Depending on how your organization measures operations and maintenance expenses, you might already calculate this ratio.